webriq/stackshift-ui/contributing.md

 ## Automated File Generation

-Simply execute `yarn turbo gen` and follow the prompts to automatically generate your new component along with a test file and dependency linking, adhering to best practices.
+Simply execute `pnpmturbo gen` and follow the prompts to automatically generate your new component along with a test file and dependency linking, adhering to best practices.

 ### Build